Cubic threefolds moduli and the Monster group: Universal Reflection covers

 So a reflection cover is an ordinary orbifold cover over $X\ssm D$.

-\begin{remark} For many (but certainly not all!) orbifold pairs $(X,D)$ of interest here, there exists a connected double cover $\pi: \tilde X\to X$ of degree 2 whose ramification the locus is $D$.
+\begin{remark} For many (but certainly not all!) orbifold pairs $(X,D)$ of interest here, there exists a connected double cover $\pi: \tilde X\to X$ of degree 2 whose ramification locus is $D$.
 This of course makes $(\tilde X,\pi^{-1} D)\to (X,D)$ a reflection cover.
 These examples often have in addition the property that the (induced) orbifold structure on $\tilde X\ssm \pi^{-1} D$ extends to an orbifold structure on $\tilde X$ in such a manner that $\tilde X$ has no orbifold points in codimension one.
 Such an extension will then be unique and we will say that $\pi$ is an \emph{orbifold double cover} of $(X,D)$.
 In that case, precomposition of $\pi$ with an ordinary orbifold covering $\tilde\pi: \hat X\to \tilde X$ produces a reflection cover of $(X,D)$.
 It is not hard to see that if we take for $\tilde\pi$ a universal orbifold covering, then $\hat\pi:=\tilde\pi\pi$ is a universal reflection cover. \end{remark}

-The following example, mentioned to us by Daniel Allcock, shows that universal reflection covers need not always exist.
+The following example, mentioned to us by Daniel Allcock, shows that a universal reflection cover need not always exist.

 \begin{example}[Allcock] Take for $X$ the complex plane $\CC^2$ and for $D$ the union of four distinct lines through the origin.
 Then the fundamental group of $X\ssm D$ has four generators $g_1,g_2, g_3, g_4$, represented by simple loops around the lines, such that their product $c:=g_1g_2g_3g_4$ is central.
-This is also a representation of that group.
+This is also a presentation of that group.
 The quotient $G$ obtained by killing $g_1^2, \dots, g_4^2$ has the property that each of its finite quotients defines a reflection covering of $(X,D)$.
 One may check that the profinite completion of $G$ is infinite.
-This precludes the existence of a universal finite quotient of $G$ and hence also of a universal reflection cover of $(X,D)$. \end{example}
+This precludes the existence of a universal finite quotient of $G$ and hence also of a universal reflection cover of $(X,D)$.
+(One can also see this by observing that $(X, D)$ has a simple-elliptic singularity of degree two as an orbifold double cover; the local fundamental group of such singularity is a central extension of $\ZZ^2$ by $\ZZ$.
+Such a group is residually finite and hence has no universal finite quotient.) \end{example}

 The following construction shows however that universal reflection covers exist in codimension $2$.
 We assume here without loss of generality that $X$ is connected.
 Choose a base point $o\in X\ssm D$ and let $N\subset\pi^\orb_1(X\ssm D,o)$ be the subgroup normally generated by the square of every simple loop encircling a smooth point of $D$ (it suffices to choose one for every connected component of the smooth part of $D$) and put